NY West ODP Overview

 The NY West/US YOUTH SOCCER Olympic Development Program, or ODP as it is more commonly called, is a national identification and development program designed to identify youth soccer players throughout the country, to represent their state (NY West) association, region and the United States in soccer competition.

 ODP teams are formed at the state and regional levels, made up of the best players in various age groups.
 At the state association level, pools of players are identified in each eligible age group, and brought together as a team to develop their skill though training and competition.
 From the state pools and subsequent teams, players are identified for regional and national pools and teams.

 What are the goals of ODP?

-- To identify a pool of players in each age group from which a United States National Team will be selected for international competition.
+To identify a pool of players in each age group from which a US ODP National Team will be selected for international competition.